mghosh014/data_pre-processing/README.md

 ![latency](https://user-images.githubusercontent.com/71605277/131260682-7517f221-1866-4a8d-9f24-8ca22c017ebc.jpg)

+# Mean Absolute Percentage Error and Mean Squared Error
-The error we got which is a ngligible error and it has no impact on our output image.
+The error we got, is a negligible error and it has no impact on our output image.

 ![mape](https://user-images.githubusercontent.com/71605277/131260685-0640b8c6-5c7c-4b12-8edb-68dad5e07b55.jpg)